LuisEduardoSandoval/LuisEduardoSandoval.github.io/README.md

 Mobile: move by tapping the screen look down to move back. gyroscope to move around

-Note: in the images there is text for lighting this has been removed.
+Note: in the images there is white text for lighting at the bottom of the screen this has been removed.
+Also shadows have been removed for the frame rate performance.